mh-cbon/httper/README.md

 }

 // UpdateByID invoke *JSONController.UpdateByID using the request body as a json payload.
-// Decodes reqBody as json to invoke *Controller.UpdateByID.
+// UpdateByID Decodes reqBody as json to invoke *Controller.UpdateByID.
 // Other parameters are passed straight
 // UpdateByID ...
 func (t *HTTPController) UpdateByID(w http.ResponseWriter, r *http.Request) {